Torege Cyclists’ Sunglasses

 - Weight4.8 oz

 If you’re going for unique, you’ve found it.
 Oakley is no stranger to bringing us some of the most original designs when it comes to killer specs, and they’ve done it again.
 With a polycarbonate lens, polarized iridium, and a flexible plastic frame, you get the versatility you need, with the look that you want.
 Crafted primarily in the USA and built to withstand nature’s roughness, you’re looking at the ultimate set of sunglasses.
+Make sure you also check our guide to the best safety glasses.

 - Weight6.4 oz